 A GREEN village aka Lochiel Park Green Village have homes with minimum 7.5 star energy efficiency ratings.
 Proving zero carbon communities achievable saving residents money.

 The Lochiel Park Green Village in South Australia’s capital Adelaide.
-It consists of about 100 suburban homes powered by rooftop solar.
+It consists of about 100 suburban homes.
+All powered by rooftop solar.
 Water efficiency measures include rainwater becoming re-used hot water.
 In addition, recycled stormwater for toilets.
 As well as washing machine waste for irrigation.

 The homes use less than one-third of the energy usually normally needed.
 That’s maintaining thermal comfort.
 In addition included in these low carbon dwellings, energy efficient lighting, solar hot water and appliances.